 If you’re traveling north or south on US-127 through mid-Michigan, Ginkgo Tree Inn is a great place to break your journey for a night or two.
 First time you stay, you’ll declare it a wonderful destination all on its own.

-Admiring its ten beautiful rooms in two adjacent houses and the large patio overlooking the Chippewa River, you might imagine Ginkgo Tree Inn has a suburban or rural location.
+Admiring its five beautiful rooms, the inn has a large patio overlooking the Chippewa River, you might imagine Ginkgo Tree Inn has a suburban or rural location.
 You’d be wrong.
 You can easily walk to downtown Mt.
 Pleasant shops, restaurants, and public buildings.
 At the same time, you can drop one of the inn’s inner tubes or your kayak into the river and meander through a 50-acre park.

 Each morning of your stay, the innkeepers serve breakfast at individual tables (shown above).
 Can you name another bed and breakfast that has a trained, talented in-house pastry chef?
 When you see and taste her cakes, cookies, crepes, muffins and pies, you’ll never want to go back to cardboard cookies and toaster waffles at a chain hotel.

-Since January, the B&B’s original innkeepers, Jean and Dave Prout, have thrown themselves enthusiastically into improvements in rooms, food service, and the grounds following a hiatus, during which some prospective buyers operated it.
-Together, Jean and Dave have a combined 30 years of hospitality experience.
+The B&B’s original innkeepers, Jean and Dave Prout, continue to enthusiastically make improvements in rooms, food service, and the grounds.
+Together, Jean and Dave have a combined 32 years of hospitality experience.

 Located at the mid-state crossroads of the Lower Peninsula, Mt.
 Pleasant offers world-class entertainment year-round, or you can try your luck at Soaring Eagle Casino, the largest gaming floor in Michigan.
 Many guests stay at Ginkgo Tree Inn while in town for events at Central Michigan University.